9.7.4 PRE-SEIZURE PLANNING

 Contaminated or Potentially Contaminated Real Property

-1. It is the policy of both the Department of the Treasury and the Department of Justice that contaminated real property, or potentially contaminated with hazardous substances may, in the exercise of discretion, be seized and forfeited upon a determination by the United States Attorney in the district where the property is located.
+1. It is the policy of both the Department of the Treasury and the DOJ that contaminated real property, or potentially contaminated with hazardous substances may, in the exercise of discretion, be seized and forfeited upon a determination by the United States Attorney in the district where the property is located.
 The determination is made in consultation with the seizing agency and the seized property contractor.
 The United States Attorney may delegate this authority to an AUSA, with a provision for review by a supervisor.

 2. The Department of the Treasury policy is contained in TEOAF Directive Number 7, Seizure and Forfeiture of Real Property That is Potentially Contaminated, or is Contaminated, with Hazardous Substances.